Documentation

 tfplan2md plan.json --render-target github

-With output file and custom template
+With output file and summary template

-tfplan2md plan.json --output plan.md --template my-template.sbn
+tfplan2md plan.json --output plan.md --template summary

 Built-in Templates